top of page

 Having already related that the people obeyed Moses and immediately brought out and stones the sinner, the Torah emphasises with this additional phrase that the children of Israel acted in compliance with the Divine order given to Moses, to eliminate evil from their midst, and not motivated by hatred for the son of an Egyptian who had quarrelled with an Israelite.[8]

 In other words Ramban is telling us that being created in the image of God, means we must see everyone in that image.
-Despite the fact that He may have sinned, or caused strife within the camp, we must sympathise with him, feel for him, educate him to act differently, and simultaneously carry out God’s justice.
+Despite the fact that he may have sinned, or caused strife within the camp, we must sympathise with him, feel for him, educate him to act differently, and simultaneously carry out God's justice.
 We must not act out of anger, or revenge, but out of the search for justice and truth.

 [2] Vayikra 24